getsynq/synq-monitors/README.md

 defaults:
   severity: ERROR
-  schedule:
   timezone: "Europe/Paris" # optional, defaults to UTC if not specified
+  daily:
+    query_delay: 1h # optional, defaults to 0s if not specified

 monitors:
   - name: freshness_on_orders